Sanna Marin: Accession of Finland to NATO

-Sanna Marin's attitude, as the vice chairman of SDP, was negative towards Finland joining NATO and pro-NATO statement by Finnish Defence Minister Carl Haglund after Russia conquered Crimea in 2014.
+Sanna Marin's attitude, as the vice chairman of SDP, was negative towards Finland joining NATO and pro-NATO statement by Finnish defence minister Carl Haglund after Russia conquered Crimea in 2014.
 That time the attitude for Finland to join NATO was negative, both among the government and majority of the citizens.

 Marin's attitude changed along with foreign political trends.
 During her year address at the beginning of 2022, in response to Russian aggression at the Russo-Ukrainian border, Marin stated that Finland had the right to join NATO if it wanted to, and should consider this option.
 This statement was responded to by some Russian media outlets with the phrase: "Moscow was stabbed in the back".

 On 12 May 2022, ten weeks after the beginning of the invasion, President Niinistö and Prime Minister Marin in a joint statement said that "Finland must apply for NATO membership without delay" as such membership "would strengthen Finland's security".

 On 15 May 2022, Niinistö and Marin announced that Finland would apply for NATO membership, and on 17 May the Finnish parliament approved the proposal in a vote of 188–8.
 On 16 May 2022, Marin underlined that they are always ready for dialogue with Turkey regarding NATO membership and that the problem will be resolved as soon as possible.
 Marin said she was surprised by Turkey's opposition to Finland's NATO membership.
+Finland and Sweden applied for NATO membership on 18 May 2022.
+On the same day, Turkey formally blocked the start of accession negotiations for Finland and Sweden.
+Finland and Sweden signed a trilateral memorandum with Turkey at the NATO summit held in Madrid on 28 June 2022, to address Turkey's security concerns.
+On the same day, Turkey agreed to support the accession bids of Finland and Sweden.
 She said her country did not want permanent NATO bases or nuclear weapons on its territory.
 During Marin's term as prime minister, Finland became a member of NATO on 4 April 2023.